Get exclusive member benefits & effect social change. Join Today

 Common symptoms for AVMs found in the organs, chest, or abdomen include:

-Common symptoms in children under 2 years of age:
+Some symptoms in children under age 2 include:

-Your doctor will perform a physical examination and several tests to confirm diagnosis.
-It is important to rule out other health problems that can mimic the symptoms of AVMs.
+Your doctor will perform a physical examination and several tests to confirm an AVM.
+It’s important to rule out other health problems that can mimic the symptoms of AVMs.

-A doctor will implement a treatment plan based on the patient’s age, condition, and physical health.
-The most important goal is to prevent internal bleeding, which can lead stroke or death.
+Your treatment plan will depend on your age, condition, and physical health.
+The most important goal is to prevent internal bleeding, which can lead to stroke or death.

-Conventional surgery of the brain or spinal cord is successful in treating AVMs.
-But arteriovenous malformations found deep in the brain or spinal cord tissue may require a procedure called endovascular embolization.
-A thin, flexible tube called a catheter is guided to the AVM to close up the abnormal connection.
-It doesn’t repair the AVM, but does reduce blood flow to it and makes surgery safer.
+Endovascular embolization is used for arteriovenous malformations deep in the brain or spinal cord tissue.
+In this procedure, a thin, flexible tube called a catheter is guided to the AVM to close up the abnormal connection.
+It doesn’t repair the AVM, but it reduces blood flow to it and makes surgery safer.

-A procedure called radiosurgery may also be performed.
-This involves using a highly concentrated beam of radition and focusing it directly on the site of the AVM.
-The radiation damages the walls of the blood vessels leading to the AVM, but does not always destroy the AVM itself.
+Radiosurgery involves using a highly concentrated beam of radiation and focusing it directly on the site of the AVM.
+The radiation damages the blood vessel walls and creates scar tissue, which will eventually stop flow of blood into the AVM.

 Written by: Brindles Lee Macon and Winnie Yu